Site icon Patriot Software

 How much are contributions?

-Delaware PFL is both an employer and employee tax.
-However, employers can choose to cover the entire tax.
+Delaware PFL is an employer tax.
+However, employers can require employees to contribute, too.

-The total contribution amount, split between employers and employees, is less than 1% of an employee’s weekly salary.
+The total contribution amount, split between employers and employees, is 0.8% of an employee’s weekly salary.

 This tax doesn’t go into effect until January 1, 2025, a full year before your employees can benefit from the Act in 2026.